-The impact of coronavirus on other sectors of the economy
+The Impact of Coronavirus on Other Sectors of the Economy

-As the coronavirus cases continue to rise, the US Government like others globally has put in measures to reduce the spread of the virus.
+As the coronavirus cases continue to rise, the US Government, like others globally, has put in measures to reduce the spread of the virus.
 The Government has asked employers to allow employees to work from home.
-Many businesses have closed down leaving only those designated as “essential businesses” to operate with strict adherence to the social distancing protocols as prescribed by the World Health Organization (WHO), the Center for Disease Control and Prevention (CDC), and the US Department of Public Health.
+Many businesses have closed down, leaving only those designated as “essential businesses” to operate with strict adherence to the social distancing protocols as prescribed by the World Health Organization (WHO), the Center for Disease Control and Prevention (CDC), and the US Department of Public Health.

 Are moving companies still operating?

-In the midst of increasing the shutdown of major businesses, one can ask- are moving companies still operational?
+While increasing the shutdown of major businesses, one can ask- are moving companies still operational?
 How are they conducting moving during the coronavirus outbreak?

 Steps Taken by Movers During the Coronavirus (COVID-19) Outbreak